xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[11/2024] I attended the **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting on **30th November 2024** in London.
+[11/2024] Invited to attend the **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting on **30th November 2024** in London.
 It was a great experience to talk about AI with Dr. Zhu Li from Imperial College, Dr. Yu Guan from Warwick University, and Dr. Yunpeng Li from KCL.

-[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
-The workshop was held in Glasgow, UK, on **27th November 2024**.
+[11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London, in Glasgow, UK, on **27th November 2024**.
 The turnout far exceeded our expectations, and it was an inspiring experience for all.
 A huge thank you to our incredible keynote speakers, Prof. Bartlomiej Papiez and Prof. Hui Wang for their enlightening talks.
 More details can be found on our [workshop website](https://difa2024.github.io/).

 [11/2024] Invited to give a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online)

 [11/2024] Invited to give a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online)

-[10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of University Open Day
+[10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of Exeter Open Day

 [09/2024] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2024)!
 This is the second time I have been recognized as one of the "World's Top 2% Scientists".

-[09/2024] Welcome Zixian to join my lab as a PhD student!
+[09/2024] Welcome Zixian to join my group as a PhD student!
+Before joined my group, Zixian obtained his MSc degree (distinction) from Imperial College London.

 [09/2024] I started to serve as the Deputy Director of Business Engagement & Innovation at the Department of Computer Science.